 Then she teamed up with John Ritter for the sitcom, 8 Simple Rules in the early 2000s, before Ritter himself passed away suddenly.
 In 2008 she once again obtained a starring TV role, this time on FX’s Sons of Anarchy.
 Little nepotism here, as she married the show’s creator, Kurt Sutter, back in 2004.
 But no one’s complaining; Sagal owned that role.

 Most recently she replaced Roseanne as Dan Connor’s new love interest in The Conners.
-Today Sagal is 67 years old and right on cue, she’s filming another starring role in the show, Rebel, from the creators of Grey’s Anatomy, she continues voicing on Futurama until 2023, and is currently filming for a project called Torn Hearts.
+Today Sagal is 68 years old and right on cue, we recently saw her in a starring role in the show, Rebel, from the creators of Grey’s Anatomy, she continues voicing on Futurama until 2023, and is currently filming for a project called Torn Hearts.

 Amanda Bearse (Marcy Rhoades)